 - In each subsequent three-year period following your designation, you must attain 45 Continuing Education Credits (CECs).

 - WSIA will track CEC activity for you; however it is your responsibility to submit CECs to us.
-Submittals must be received by WSIA within 30 days after the end of each three year cycle and can be made by e-mail or fax.
+Submittals must be received by WSIA within 30 days after the end of each three year cycle and can be made by e-mail.

 - If you have credits exceeding the requirements in a particular three-year period you may apply up to 10 credits to the next three-year period, provided: